-Paid parental leave consists of a maximum of 300 thousand crowns of benefit (CZK 450 thousand in case of multiple birth), which must be taken during the first four years of the child’s life
+Paid parental leave consists of a maximum of 300 thousand crowns of benefit (CZK 450 thousand in case of multiple births), which must be taken during the first four years of the child’s life

-Unemployment benefits are payable up to five months, regardless of the termination reason.
+Unemployment benefits are payable for up to five months, regardless of the termination reason.
 The benefit period may increase in relation to the person’s age:

 - Up to age 50: Five months